omertuc/assisted-swarm-old/README.md

 # Technical, how-to-use
 ## Overview
-This repo allows you to build & run a customized no-op version of:

-- The assisted installer agent
-- The assisted installer
-- The assisted controller

-The customization is done by applying a series of patch files that modify the source code of the agent & installer/controller repositories, then building them and publishing their images to quay.

-The service-under-test can then be modified to use those custom images.

 You can then use the provided scripts under `manifests/` to deploy n-replicas of the assisted installation CRs.
 `utils/launch_all.sh` will automatically discover all the infraenvs that were created,